influxdata/telegraf/plugins/parsers/json_v2/README.md

 The following describes the high-level approach when parsing arrays and objects:

-**Array**: Every element in an array is treated as a *separate* metric
+**Array**: Every element in an array is treated as a *separate* line protocol

-**Object**: Every key/value in a object is treated as a *single* metric
+**Object**: Every key/value in a object is treated as a *single* line protocol

-When handling nested arrays and objects, these above rules continue to apply as the parser creates metrics.
-When an object has multiple array's as values, the array's will become separate metrics containing only non-array values from the obejct.
+When handling nested arrays and objects, these above rules continue to apply as the parser creates line protocol.
+When an object has multiple array's as values, the array's will become separate line protocol containing only non-array values from the obejct.
 Below you can see an example of this behavior, with an input json containing an array of book objects that has a nested array of characters.

 Example JSON: